-350 Wills, Trusts, and Probate (3).
-Covers wills, trusts, and how they affect the transmission of family wealth; planning for property distribution and care of persons and assets after death; probate proceedings; and transfer of wealth without probate.
-Prereq.: LS 304.
+wills, trusts, and how they affect the transmission of family wealth; planning for property distribution and care of persons and assets after death; probate proceedings; and transfer of wealth without probate.
+Prereg. or Coreg.: LS 304.

 365 Litigation I (4).
 Covers civil litigation from investigation to discovery, including jurisdiction, standing, evidence, and court rules, and the drafting of complaints, answers, and other documents.
-Prereq.: LS 304.
+Prereq. or Coreq.: LS 304.